ekbrothers/fortune-and-glory/README.md

 ##  1. <a name='Overview'></a>Overview

-This project implements the Orengo et al. (2020) approach to archaeological site detection using modern DevOps practices.
-We've transformed their Google Earth Engine script into a fully automated, GitHub-based workflow that can be triggered manually or run on a schedule.
+This project implements automated archaeological site detection using modern DevOps practices.
+We've created a fully automated, GitHub-based workflow that can be triggered manually or run on a schedule to identify prehistoric mounds in Ohio using satellite imagery and machine learning.

 ###  1.1. <a name='CoreObjectives'></a>Core Objectives
-- Reproduce Orengo's validated detection methodology
+- Detect prehistoric mounds in Ohio using satellite data
+- Enable reproducible archaeological prospection
-- Automate the entire process through GitHub Actions
+- Automate the detection process through GitHub Actions
 - Ensure secure credential management
-- Enable reproducible archaeological prospection

 ###  1.2. <a name='KeyFeatures'></a>Key Features
 - Automated Earth Engine processing